xeno010/Wp-Pro-Quiz/readme.txt

 * Setting page in case of problems added
 * "Copy questions from another Quiz" function added
 * "Execute quiz only once" option added

+= 0.14 =
+* Bugfix in the statistics function
+* "Questions below each other" option was added
+* "Number answers" option was added